Monopole Operators and Bulk-Boundary Relation in Holomorphic Topological Theories: Self-Ext and bulk local operator algebra

 \subsubsection{$U(1)$ gauge theory at level 1}

-Non-perturbatively, the WZW model are in general complicated to describe.
-Here we have a simple example by making use of boson-fermion correspondence.
+Non-perturbatively, WZW models are complicated to describe in general.
+We have a simple example by making use of boson-fermion correspondence.
 Let's consider the $U(1)_1$ WZW model, which, according to boson-fermion correspondence, is isomorphic to a fermionic vertex algebra \cite{Kac_1990}.
 This fermion vertex algebra is exactly what we used in canceling boundary anomaly in Section \ref{section:bdy_chiral}.
 We have fields $(\Gamma(z),\widetilde{ \Gamma}(z))$ and OPE

 The algebra of charges is generated by $(\Gamma_n,\widetilde{ \Gamma}_n)$, with

 They have commutation relation

 We can consider the vector space $\C((t))[dt]$ with an inner product defined by residue pairing.
 Let $\mathcal{C}l$ be the Clifford algebra associated to $\C((t))[dt]$.
 Then the algebra of charges can be identified with $\mathcal{C}l$